 Bottom Line

-By the numbers, the Chase Sapphire Reserve wins five categories, the American Express Gold Card wins two categories, and two came to a tie.
+By the numbers, the Chase Sapphire Reserve wins five categories and the American Express Gold Card wins two.

-But everybody can – and should – weigh these cards differently.
+Every traveler can (and should) weigh these categories differently.
 You should pick the card that checks the most boxes for you.
-Of course, there's nothing stopping you from holding both cards … so long as the annual fees make sense and you have the financial responsibility to do so.
+Of course, there's nothing stopping you from holding both cards … so long as you can make the annual fee math work in your favor.

-These cards can complement each other well – and diversifying your points and miles balances is always a good idea.
+At the end of the day, these cards complement each other well.
+And diversifying your points and miles balances is always a good idea!